Divorce in NY: What to Expect When You Go to Court for the First Time

 Divorce law varies from state to state (Step 1.
 Google yours!).
 But in a lot of states the laws are similar.
-In New York, for example, divorce can be attained by filing the paperwork yourselves or through mediation, or by your lawyer sending documents to your spouse’s lawyer, to full-blown litigation … and every combo in between.
+In New York, for example, divorce can be attained by filing the paperwork and divorce papers yourselves or through mediation, or by your lawyer sending documents to your spouse’s lawyer, to full-blown litigation … and every combo in between.
 However, in any case, if you and your spouse cannot agree to the divorce itself or to the terms of the divorce, it is called a “contested” divorce and you must ask the court to assist you in the divorce process.

 If this applies to you, and your divorce is being contested, do you know what to expect?

 NYC divorce attorney Brian Charles shares the following with us:

 Your divorce is being contested and you have to appear in court for the first time for something called a “Preliminary Conference.”
 You have never been to court before, for anything.
 You are naturally nervous, unknowing what lies ahead.

 First, do not worry.
 During the first court appearance your attorney will meet with the other attorney and fill out a Preliminary Conference Order, “PC Order” for short.
 This form contains the attorneys’ contact information along with some background information about the marriage.
 A blank PC Form can be found on the court’s website.

 The form acts a roadmap setting forth what issues there are in your case.
 Will the grounds for your divorce in NY be contested?
 Will custody be an issue?
 Has maintenance, child support, or equitable distribution been resolved?
 If you have any questions about whether an issue is resolved in your case, remember to talk about it with your attorney, as this PC Form does become a binding order when signed by the judge.
 The form also contains deadlines for turning over financial documentation and filing certain documents.
 If you do not turn over certain financial documents by the deadline, the other party could file a motion to preclude you from offering your financial documentation and consequently negatively affect your case.